 There are several methods employed around the world to freeze canine semen.
 There is also enormous variation between centres and individuals that freeze canine semen in regards to their skills, experience, techniques and knowledge.
 It is therefore very important that whoever is collecting the ejaculate from your chosen dog for freezing is experienced and reputable.
-Be cautious of those who freeze canine semen using proprietary or 'secret' extenders and methods, or those that claim superior results are achieved with semen they freeze in pellets compared to straws.
+Be cautious of those who freeze canine semen using proprietary or 'secret' extenders and methods.
 There is no objective evidence to this claim, and in many species it has been scientifically proven that there is no difference in post thaw motility and fertility between pellets or straws.
 Furthermore, as with other species, there are also many steps involved in freezing canine semen as well as a variety of different extenders that can be used, but there is neither one single method nor one extender that is significantly superior to others.